dvd-dev/hilo/CONTRIBUTING.md

 file.

-You can use the `pre-commit` settings implemented in this repository to have linting tool checking your contributions (see deicated section below).
+You can use the `pre-commit` settings implemented in this repository to have linting tool checking your contributions (see dedicated section below).

 ## Pre-commit

-You can use the [pre-commit](https://pre-commit.com/) settings included in the repostory to have code style and linting checks.
+You can use the [pre-commit](https://pre-commit.com/) settings included in the repository to have code style and linting checks.

 With `pre-commit` tool already installed, activate the settings of the repository: